jito-foundation/ncn-template/simulation-test-detailed-guide.md

 ## Expected Outcomes

-1. All operators should be able to cast votes
+1. All operators with delegations should be able to cast votes
-2. The system should reach consensus with "Sunny" as the winning weather status
+2. Operators with zero delegations should not be able to vote (should return an error)
-3. The zero-delegation operator's vote should not affect the outcome
+3. The system should reach consensus with "Sunny" as the winning weather status
 4. All accounts should be properly created and cleaned up
 5. The consensus result account should persist after cleaning up other accounts